2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Connecticut

 Check out the communication and journalism bachelor's degree programs at these schools if you want to attend one of the most popular in Connecticut.

-Our 2023 rankings named University of Connecticut the most popular school in Connecticut for communication and journalism students working on their bachelor’s degree.
+Our analysis found University of Connecticut to be the most popular school for communication and journalism students who want to pursue a bachelor’s degree in Connecticut.
 UCONN is a fairly large public school located in the large suburb of Storrs.

 Women make up 53% of the communication and journalism majors at the school.

 A rank of #2 on this year’s list means Quinnipiac University is a great place for communication and journalism students working on their bachelor’s degree.
-Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit college with a moderately-sized student population.

 Of the 155 students majoring in communication and journalism at Quinnipiac, 39% are male and 61% are female.

-A rank of #3 on this year’s list means Central Connecticut State University is a great place for communication and journalism students working on their bachelor’s degree.
-CCSU is a medium-sized public school located in the large suburb of New Britain.
+Out of the 15 schools in Connecticut that were part of this year’s ranking, Central Connecticut State University landed the # 3 spot on the list.
+CCSU is a moderately-sized public school located in the large suburb of New Britain.

 Of the 101 students majoring in communication and journalism at CCSU, 45% are male and 55% are female.